Gifted Programming

 What Families Need to Know

-Results will be used to:
+Results may be used to:

-1. Support classroom instruction
+- Support classroom instruction

-• *Pictures are used for K-1 screeners
+*Pictures are used for students in grades K–1 - Number Analogies

 Overview